tidymodels/themis/tests/testthat/_snaps/bsmote_impl.md

       bsmote(circle_example_num, var = "class", k = 0)
     Condition
       Error in `bsmote()`:
-      !
-The `k` argument must be non-negative.
+      ! `k` must be a whole number larger than or equal to 1, not the number 0.

 ---